Leave a Message

 Etobicoke Lifestyle & Community Dave Dubbin May 26, 2026

-Etobicoke Yacht Club (EYC)
+Etobicoke Yacht Club

-In fact, the club is set to host major events like the 2026 Annual Regatta, drawing sailors from across the Great Lakes.
-Beyond the racing, EYC is a full service destination with a great social scene, a gazebo bar, and a reputation for being one of the friendliest spots for visiting sailors.
-It remains a cornerstone for residents in The Kingsway and Islington who want a premier boating experience.
+In the sheltered cove of Humber Bay Park West, EYC is the most prominent name in the local sailing scene, known for high energy and a professional approach to the sport.
+The club is set to host major events including the 2026 Annual Regatta, drawing sailors from across the Great Lakes, and off the water it's a full service destination: a lively social calendar, the gazebo bar, and a reputation as one of the friendliest stops on the lake for visiting sailors.
+A cornerstone for boaters from The Kingsway and Islington.

-Mimico Cruising Club (MCC)
+Mimico Cruising Club

-Lakeshore Yacht Club (LSYC)
+Lakeshore Yacht Club

 Humber Bay Sailing Centre

-Dave Dubbin, Dave Dubbin & Associates
+Dave Dubbin & Associates